SharedCode/sop/README.md

 Here are the prerequisites for doing a local run:
 * Redis running locally using default Port
 * Cassandra running locally using default Port
-* Access & permission to an AWS S3 bucket

 ## How to Build & Run
 Nothing special here, just issue a "go build" in the folder where you have the go.mod file and it will build the code libraries.
 Issue a "go test" to run the unit test on test files, to see they pass.
 You can debug, step-through the test files to learn how to use the code library.